How to Support the Black Community in Philly Right Now

 Donate to nonprofits and community organizations

-The Philadelphia Bail Fund is a revolving fund that posts bail for people who cannot afford it -- especially people of color.
+The Philadelphia Bail Fund is a revolving fund that posts bail for people who cannot afford it—especially people of color.
 The nonprofit is standing in solidarity with those currently demanding an end to police violence against Black communities, providing direct bail assistance to Philadelphia protesters.
+Similarly, the Philadelphia Community Bail Fund, a sibling of the Philadelphia Bail Fund, is another community organization that posts bail for Philadelphians in need.
+Other organizations that provide legal aid like Up Against The Law Legal Collective and the Amistad Law Project are worthy causes for your donations.

 The Philadelphia Black Giving Circle is based on the idea that when you give collectively, your dollars have greater impact.
 It aims to leverage resources from diverse donors to support Black-led, Black-serving organizations in Philadelphia, like the African Family Health Organization and Mill Creek Farm.
 The Pennsylvania branch of the ACLU engages in advocacy, education, and litigation to preserve and promote civil liberties, while 100 Black Men Philadelphia is committed to the intellectual development of youth.